Run, Run, Run

 And ran.

 Her mind swirled with confusion.
 Everything was wrong.
-The world had collapsed.
+The world had collapsed, and she couldn't understand how or why.

 I need to find my family.

 The fastest way home was through Prospect Park.
-She sprinted from the school, past Grand Army Plaza.
+She sprinted from the school, her sneakers pounding against cracked pavement, past Grand Army Plaza.

-She could hear nothing but the sound of her own footsteps, her breath ragged and loud.
+She could hear nothing but the sound of her own footsteps echoing off the ruins, her breath ragged and loud in the unnatural quiet.

-At the plaza, the great monument stood broken.
-The statues that once sat atop the arch lay in pieces on the ground.
+At the plaza, the great memorial arch stood broken.
+The statues that once sat proudly atop the monument lay in pieces on the ground, their faces worn away by some terrible heat.

 "Hiroshima..."

-Lila learned about Hiroshima at school and from her father.
-Hiroshima and Nagasaki are the only two cities in history to have been struck by a nuclear bomb in World War II.
+Lila had learned about Hiroshima at school and from her father.
+Hiroshima and Nagasaki were the only two cities in history to have been struck by nuclear bombs during World War II.
+Her father had shown her pictures—the mushroom cloud, the flattened buildings, blackened human bodies, the shadows burned into walls.

 Then—